 Chlorine bleach is one of the most toxic chemicals we keep in our laundry arsenal.
 While it’s definitely effective at keeping whites whiter and removing other-wise impossible to remove stains, it still comes with its fair share of side effects.
 Not only is it highly corrosive but inhaling it can damage lung tissue and cause scarring of the respiratory tract.
 Instead, why not make your own bleach alternative using only hydrogen peroxide and lemon.
 It’ll do a number on stains with none of the harsh side effects.

-Although it seems easier just to buy laundry detergent from the store, making your own is not only cheaper but it’s also a lot more effective at cleaning clothes than the store-bought kind.
+Although it seems easier just to buy it from the store, making your own laundry detergent is not only cheaper but it’s also a lot more effective at cleaning clothes than the store-bought kind.
 For an added boost, add a cup of vinegar to the wash prior to pouring in your soap.
 It will help remove stuck-in odors and rinse away soap residue.

 DIY laundry booster is a great way to give your homemade laundry detergent a little extra cleaning power.
 It will help soften water, break down grease and minimize odor to make your detergent that much more effective at removing stains and getting clothes fresh and clean.